LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 Statistical learning theory was developed as the theory of machine learning <d-cite key="ShalevShwartz2014"></d-cite>.
 It studies when a learner can make correct predictions for future inputs after having seen finitely many past inputs together with their correct prediction (aka supervised learning).

 <div class="fake-img l-body-outset">
 <p><em>Just a quick comment on the broader context.
 There is some disconnect between theory and practice: this theory does not fully account for the practices of modern deep learning.
 For further reading on this, see, e.g., <d-cite key="Berner2022"></d-cite> or <d-cite key="Belkin2021"></d-cite>.
-But this topic, together with the many other approaches to a theory of machine learning, is a something for another occasion.
+But this topic, together with the many other approaches to a theory of machine learning, is something for another occasion.
 Here we will continue and see what the classic theory has to say.</em></p>
 </div>

 Let's illustrate such a learner with an example.
 The learner gets a dataset $S$ consisting of, say, 100,000 pairs $(x,y)$ with a pixel image $x$ of an animal and the label $y$ which is $1$ or $0$ depending on whether the depicted animal is a dog or not.
 Based on that, the learner has to come up with a general prediction rule $h$ that takes as input an image $x$ (whether already seen or new) and produces as output a label $h(x) = y$ describing whether the learner takes this image to depict a dog.
 If our learner is a neural network, it updates its weights according to the backpropagation algorithm as it goes through batches of the dataset.
 Whatever the setting of weights it arrives at after this training process, it will compute a function $h$ mapping inputs $x$ to outputs $h(x)$.<d-footnote>Technically, the network maps $x$ to logits, which then can be turned into probabilities, and the output is taken to be $1$ in a given dimension once the corresponding probability exceeds $0.5$.</d-footnote>

 Typically, the learner is biased—or, positively formulated, has prior knowledge—and considers only certain functions from inputs to outputs to be potential prediction rules.
-(This helps avoiding overfitting to the training data, since with fewer prediction rules there are fewer options that fit the data too well.)
-Our neural network, for example, will only consider those functions that can be realized with some setting of weights.<d-footnote>By the universal approximation theorems the functions that are realized by neural networks can, however, approximate any given continuous function (e.g., from inputs to logits) arbitrarily well.</d-footnote> The set of functions that the learner considers is called the *hypothesis class* or its *inductive bias* (i.e., its bias when doing what, outside of math, is called induction: namely, choosing a general rule after seeing finitely many examples).
+(This helps to avoid overfitting to the training data, since with fewer prediction rules there are fewer options that fit the data too well.)
+Our neural network, for example, will only consider those functions that can be realized with some set of weights.<d-footnote>By the universal approximation theorems the functions that are realized by neural networks can, however, approximate any given measurable function (e.g., from inputs to logits) arbitrarily well.</d-footnote> The set of functions that the learner considers is called the *hypothesis class* or its *inductive bias* (i.e., its bias when doing what, outside of math, is called induction: namely, choosing a general rule after seeing finitely many examples).